media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 If you are interrupted by an error on the way, run with the first argument being the value in /root/src/data/output/passed_id.txt plus one.

 ### Check the outputs
-You can upload your relations and check the results by uploading your local data from the side menu of[media of langue](http://media-of-langue.org/)
+You can upload your relations and check the results by uploading your local data from the side menu of [media of langue](http://media-of-langue.org/)